RitchieLab/GWAS-QC/README.md

 > ```

-* The output should be 5 files that are made:
+* The command should have made an output of 5 files:
 ```
 ls plink_pca.ALL.wgs.nhgri_coriell_affy_6.20140825.geno*
 ```